zogzog/cubicweb/doc/book/en/admin/config.rst

   - `SQLServer configuration`_
   - `SQLite configuration`_

-For advenced features you can have a look to:
+For advanced features, have a look to:

   - `Pyro configuration`_
   - `Cubicweb resources configuration`_